maxife36/homepage/README.md

 - **Responsibilities:** Field studies in sanitary works, administrative tasks.
 - **Skills:** AutoCAD, Microsoft Excel.

+## <p style="color:#556B2F;">Personal Interests and Hobbies</p>

+I'm someone who enjoys the simple things in life.
+I love spending time with family and friends, having barbecues, playing the guitar, and sharing stories.

+I have many hobbies that I enjoy:
+- **Cooking:** I like to experiment with different recipes and give them my own twist.
+- **Drawing:** I draw when inspiration strikes (jaja).
+I create realistic portraits mainly with a regular black pencil and a white drawing sheet, although I've also painted on wood.
+- **Free Time:** I enjoy my leisure time listening to music, especially folk music from my hometown (Santiago del Estero, Argentina), and watching series or movies.
+- **Sports:** I really enjoy playing paddle tennis (although I haven't been playing regularly lately jaja), but I love a good match with friends and the post-match gathering where we continue chatting.

 ## <p style="color:#556B2F;"> Contact Information ☎️</p>

 - **LinkedIn**: [Maximiliano Fenoglio](https://www.linkedin.com/in/maximilianofenoglio/)